Top 10 Important Rivers in China

-The Yangtze River also called the Changjiang River（长江）, is the third-longest river in the world, ranking after the Nile in Africa and the Amazon River in South American.
-It is 6397 kilometers long, and the longest and biggest river in Asia.
+The Yangtze River also called the Changjiang River（长江）, is the third-longest river in the world, ranking after the Nile in Africa and the Amazon River in South America.
+It is 6397 kilometers long and is the longest and biggest river in Asia.

 The Yangtze River rises in Tanggula Mountain in Tibetan Plateau and flows through 9 provinces and 2 municipality cities, and the key cities along the Yangtze River include Shanghai, Nanjing, Wuhan, Chongqing, and Chengdu.
 The Yangtze River together with the Yellow River is known as the “Mother River” in China.

 There are a lot of famous attractions along the Yangtze River such as Fengdu Ghost City, the Three Gorges, and the Three Gorges Dam Site.
 Joining a Yangtze River Cruise is a popular and worthy activity, which can offer visitors a magnificent and unforgettable journey on the Yangtze River.
 The Yangtze River cruises run between Chongqing and Yichang in Hubei Province, a journey that covers the essence of the Yangtze River.